mattbruton/Zoolandia/README.md

 # Zoolandia

 NSS Evening Cohort 3 exercise to develop skills with C# and Object Oriented Programming.
-Initial goals within the project are to explore inheritance and polymorphism by creating a zoo of sorts to branch from the concept of a generic animal towards genus, then to species.
+Initial goals within the project are to explore inheritance, encapsulation, abstraction, and polymorphism by creating a zoo of sorts to branch from the concept of a generic animal towards genus, then to species.
+From there, animals must be placed within proper habitats.

 ## Tech and Tools Involved